coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 }
 ```

+> when an XR browser updates the human text, a quick scan for nonmatching tags (`@book{nonmatchingbook` e.g.) should be performed and prompt the enduser for deleting them.

 # HYPER copy/paste

 The previous example, offers something exciting compared to simple copy/paste of 3D objects or text.